-What should I expect in a PA real estate or appraiser education course online?
+What should I expect in a self-paced online PA real estate or appraiser education course?

 First, expect to exercise some self-discipline.
 Develop a course-taking routine that fits your schedule and needs, if possible, and stick to it.
 We strongly suggest you open only one course at a time (even if you bought a package of two or more), and work at it regularly.
 Some students start with just an hour a day, every day … maybe before breakfast (if you’re an early riser) or after dinner (rather than watch TV).
 Unless you’re disciplined about working on your course, time flies by quickly.
 You can forget vital knowledge.